Sourdough Buttermilk Biscuits

 - Chilling the unbaked biscuits in the freezer before they bake helps prevent all of the butter from leaking as they bake.

 - Thick biscuit dough will help create tall biscuits.
-Flattening the dough as evenly as possible as you laminate the dough helps the biscuits from toppling as they bake.
+Flattening the dough as evenly as possible when you laminate the dough helps the biscuits from toppling as they bake.
+Cut all sides of the biscuits if cutting into squares.

 FAQs